 In the present work, a multi-energy carrier co-simulation system is introduced as Energy Hub Gas (EHG), and the used modular component models are described.
-Based on the Energy Hub (EH) concept by [3], the modular and highly flexible system is built as an EHG.
-The usefulness of the approach is investigated in two test cases.
+Based on the Energy Hub (EH) concept by [5], the modular and highly flexible system was built as an EHG.
+The usefulness of the approach was investigated in two test cases.
 Results show that the bidirectional sector coupling of gas and electricity grid can provide flexibility to the power grid so that volatility is reduced.
 By reducing the volatility, the EHG helps grid operators integrate higher shares of renewable generated power into their network with fewer infrastructure measures.
-This leads to a total reduction in CO2 emissions and possible less grid extensions on a high voltage level.
+This leads to a total reduction in CO2 emissions and possibly fewer grid extensions on a high voltage level.
 The modular concept evaluated in the presented work can deliver grid supporting services via local flexibility adjusted to the individual requirements of different use cases.
 By adapting parts of the system network of the EHG, a significant cost and time efficient increase in integrating Renewable Energy Sources (RESs) can be observed for the investigated scenarios and infrastructure.
 Further research is necessary to investigate the dependencies between presented scenarios, test cases, and EHG instances.
 The contribution an EHG can make to securing gas supply in consideration of significantly rising prices is of further interest.
 The presented possible adaption of the system configuration can be used for a planning optimization to find an optimal component mixture within the EHG.
+Thereby, different further applications of EHGs in various scenarios can be investigated and compared to the presented results.
 Future work should also investigate different time scales and horizons for the optimization method to find schedules that better approximate the received control signal.
 To further improve the scheduling method by the Energy Management System (EMS), different optimization objectives should be included in future work to investigate the complete benefit an EHG can provide.